Telvin Smith: 2018

 Head coach Doug Marrone retained Smith as the starting weakside linebacker in 2018.
 He started alongside Leon Jacobs and middle linebacker Myles Jack.
 In Week 5, Smith collected a season-high 13 combined tackles (seven solo) during a 30–14 loss at the Kansas City Chiefs.
-On December 23, 2018, Smith recorded six combined tackles, deflected a pass, and returned an interception for the third touchdown of his career during a 17–7 win at the Miami Dolphins in Week 16.
+On December 23, 2018, Smith recorded six combined tackles, deflected a pass, and returned an interception for the third touchdown of his career during a 17–7 win at the Dolphins in Week 16.
 Smith intercepted a pass by Dolphins’ quarterback Ryan Tannehill, that was initially intended for running back Kalen Ballage, and returned it for a 33-yard touchdown during the fourth quarter.
 He started in all 16 games in 2018 and recorded a career-high 134 combined tackles (100 solo), two pass deflections, two interceptions, one sack, one forced fumble, and a touchdown.
 He received an overall grade of 65.2 from Pro Football Focus, which ranked 44th among all linebackers in 2018.

 On May 9, 2019, Smith announced via Instagram that he would not be playing football in the 2019 season, citing the need to "get his world in order".
-He was placed on the team's reserve/retired list on July 24, 2019.
+He was placed on the team's reserve/retired list on July 24.